 Gene cloning involves removing a gene from the genome of an organism and then placing that isolated gene into the genome of a bacterial cell.
 The bacterial cell is then responsible for copying and maintaining this foreign gene.
 In some cases, the bacterial cell can then transcribe the foreign gene to make a messenger RNA (mRNA) molecule, and the mRNA can then be translated to make a protein product.
 Many important human proteins, including insulin (for diabetes patients) and factor VIII (for type A hemophilia patients), have been produced in large quantities by bacterial cells via this gene cloning technique.

 In the early 1970s, scientists isolated the DNA from two different organisms and covalently linked them together in a test tube.
-This new DNA molecule, which contained DNA from two sources, is a recombinant DNA molecule.
+This new hybrid DNA molecule, which contained DNA from two sources, is a recombinant DNA molecule.
 This experiment demonstrated the first use of recombinant DNA techniques, methods to manipulate DNA molecules outside of a living organism.
 Since then, many advances have made recombinant DNA techniques common practice among biologists.

 - DNA sequencing experiments.
 DNA sequencing provides the base pair sequence of the cloned gene.

 - Mutagenesis experiments.
 Mutations can be introduced at desired locations within the cloned gene.
 The phenotypic consequences of these mutations can then be studied.

 - Protein expression studies.
 Cloned genes can be expressed via transcription and translation to make a protein product.
 Protein expression allows scientists to examine the function of the protein product encoded by a cloned gene or the cloned gene can be expressed at high levels for medical purposes (i.e., to express the human insulin or factor VIII proteins).

 - Gene therapy.
 Cloned genes can be introduced into human cells as a treatment for genetic diseases.

 - What is meant by the term gene cloning?